buds-lab/energystar-plus-plus/hotel.md

                   (ACT3 %in% c(22) & ACT3PCT > 50) )))
     ```

-8.  **Must report energy usage** <br/>EPA Program Filter – Baseline condition for being a functioning office building. <br/>Number Remaining: 205. <br/>Difference: +1.
+8.  **Must report energy usage** <br/>EPA Program Filter â€“ Baseline condition for being a functioning office building. <br/>Number Remaining: 205. <br/>Difference: +1.

     ``` r
     h7 = h6 %>% filter(!is.na(MFBTU))
     ```

-9.  **Must be less than or equal to 1,000,000 square feet** <br/>Data Limitation Filter – CBECS masks surveyed properties above 1,000,000 square feet by applying regional averages. <br/>Number Remaining: 197. <br/>Difference: +1.
+9.  **Must be less than or equal to 1,000,000 square feet** <br/>Data Limitation Filter â€“ CBECS masks surveyed properties above 1,000,000 square feet by applying regional averages. <br/>Number Remaining: 197. <br/>Difference: +1.

     ``` r
     h8 = h7 %>% filter(SQFT <= 1000000)
     ```

-10. **If propane is used, the amount category (PRAMTC) must equal 1, 2, or 3** <br/>Data Limitation Filter – Cannot estimate propane use if the quantity is “greater than 1000” or unknown. <br/>Number Remaining: 186. <br/>Difference: +1.
+10. **If propane is used, the amount category (PRAMTC) must equal 1, 2, or 3** <br/>Data Limitation Filter â€“ Cannot estimate propane use if the quantity is â€œgreater than 1000â€ or unknown. <br/>Number Remaining: 186. <br/>Difference: +1.

     ``` r
     h9 = h8 %>% filter(is.na(PRAMTC) | PRAMTC %in% c(1,2,3))
     ```

-11. **If propane is used, the unit (PRUNIT) must be known** <br/>Data Limitation Filter – Cannot estimate propane use if the unit is unknown. <br/>Number Remaining: 184. <br/>Difference: +1.
+11. **If propane is used, the unit (PRUNIT) must be known** <br/>Data Limitation Filter â€“ Cannot estimate propane use if the unit is unknown. <br/>Number Remaining: 184. <br/>Difference: +1.

     ``` r
     h10 = h9 %>% filter(is.na(PRUNIT) | PRUNIT %in% c(1,2))
     ```

-12. **If propane is used, the maximum estimated propane amount must be 10% or less of the total source energy** <br/>Data Limitation Filter – Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 176. <br/>Difference: -7.
+12. **If propane is used, the maximum estimated propane amount must be 10% or less of the total source energy** <br/>Data Limitation Filter â€“ Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 176. <br/>Difference: -7.

     ``` r
     h11 = h10 %>%